-Saudi king's son Mohammed bin Salman is new crown prince - BBC News
+Saudi king ousts nephew for son

 But in Iran - Saudi Arabia's bitter rival - several news outlets described the appointment as a "soft coup".

-Similar language was used by the Qatari-linked HuffPost Arabi, which called the appointment "a coup in the royal palace".
+Similar language was used by the Pro-Qatari HuffPost Arabi, which called the appointment "a coup in the royal palace".

 Syrian state media's largely neutral report came with a considerable sting in the tail.